Lisa the Vegetarian: Plot

 The Simpson family visits a fairy tale–themed amusement park.
 At the petting zoo, Lisa is enchanted by a cute lamb.
 That night, Marge serves lamb chops for dinner.
 Troubled by the connection between the dish and its living counterpart, Lisa decides to become a vegetarian.
 Bart and Homer razz her to no end for her new food choices.
 Reaction at school is no better: when Lisa objects to dissecting a worm in class and requests a vegetarian alternative to the cafeteria food, Principal Skinner labels her an "agitator".
-After her second-grade class is forced to watch a Meat Council propaganda film starring Troy McClure that criticizes a vegetarian eating style, Lisa's classmates tease and shun her.
+After her second-grade class is forced to watch a Meat Council propaganda film starring Troy McClure that criticizes a vegetarian eating style, Lisa's classmates tease and ignore her.

 Jealous of Ned Flanders' barbecue, Homer hosts his own, complete with roast pig.
 Lisa makes gazpacho as an alternative to meat, only to have the partygoers laugh in her face.
 After Homer inadvertently flips a burger into her room that lands on her face, an enraged Lisa stops the guests from eating the roast by using a riding mower to drive away with the pig in tow.
 Homer and Bart chase her, but she pushes the pig off a slope.
 It rolls into a river and is shot into the air by a dam spillway's suction.

-At home, Homer is furious at his daughter for ruining his party; Lisa rebukes him for serving a meat-based dish.
+At home, Homer is furious at his daughter for ruining his barbecue; Lisa rebukes him for serving a meat-based dish.
 At breakfast the next day, Lisa runs away after Homer's choice of words causes Lisa to reach her breaking point, calling Homer a "prehistoric carnivore" after she is punished by him.
 Lisa eventually succumbs to the pressure to eat meat and bites into a hot dog from the roller grill at the Kwik-E-Mart.
 However, Apu, an avid vegan, reveals that she has eaten a tofu dog, and leads Lisa through a secret passageway to the Kwik-E-Mart roof, where they meet Paul and Linda McCartney.
 Being vegetarians, the McCartneys explain that they are old friends of Apu from Paul's days in India.
 Apu then asks her what happened at home that made her run away.
 After a brief confession, he helps Lisa realize her intolerance towards others' views.
 Lisa recommits herself to vegetarianism, but she also realizes that she should not force her animal rights views onto others.
 On her way home, Lisa reunites with Homer, who is frantically searching for her, and apologizes to her, admitting that he and Bart went too far in picking on her for wanting to be a vegetarian.
 Lisa apologizes, also admitting she has no right to wreck his party.
 Homer forgives her and offers her a "veggie-back" ride home.
 During the end credits, the roasted pig is seen still flying through the air.